 Section I:

 Name:

 Address:

-Telephone (Home): Telephone (Work):
+Telephone (Home): Telephon e (Work):

-Electronic Mail Address: 1
+Electronic Mail Address:

 Accessible Format Large Print Audio Tape

 Requirements?
 TDD Other

 Section II:

-Are you filing this complain nt on your own behalf?
+Are you filing this complain int on your own behalf?
 Yes No

-If you answered "yes" to t this question, go to Section on III.
-1
+If you answered "yes" to this question, go to Sect ion III.

-If not, please supply the na me and relationship of th e person
+If not, please supply the na - he person

-for whom you are complain ning:
+for whom you are complaining:

-Please explain why you ha we filed for a third party:
+Please explain why you have filed for a third party:

--

-Please confirm that you ha ve obtained the permissic on of the Yes No
+Please confirm that you have obtained the permission of the Yes No

-aggrieved party if you are f filing on behalf of a third party.
+aggrieved party if you are filing on behalf of a third party.

-Section III: 1
+Section III:

-I believe the discrimination I experienced was based l on (check a ıll that apply):
+I believe the discrimination I experienced was based on (check all that apply):

-[] Race [] C olor [] National Origin
+[] Race [] Color [] National Origin

-Date of Alleged Discrimina ation (Month, Day, Year) :
+Date of Alleged Discrimination (Month, Day, Year):

-Explain as clearly as possible against.
-Describe all person the person(s) who discriminates ns who were involved.
-In clude the nar me and contact info ormation of
+Explain as clearly as possible what happened and why you believe you were discriminated

+against.
+Describe all persons who were involved.
+Include the name and contact information of

+the person(s) who discriminated against you (if known) as well as names and contact information